A Stochastic Block-coordinate Proximal Newton Method for Nonconvex Composite Minimization: Conclusions

 \section{Conclusions}

 In this paper, we propose a stochastic block-coordinate proximal Newton method for minimizing the sum of a smooth (possibly nonconvex) function and a separable convex (possibly nonsmooth) function.
 We establish the global convergence rate of the method under different assumptions on the sampling.
-We show the stochastic variant of the same convergence rate as the deterministic version proposed in~\cite{Z24} under certain sampling assumption.
+Under a suitable sampling assumption, we show that the unit step-size variant of the algorithm achieves a superlinear convergence rate for nonconvex composite optimization problems, and superlinear/quadratic convergence rates for convex composite optimization problems under difference error bound conditions.
+These results are consistent with those of the inexact proximal Newton method in the literature.
 Our experiments demonstrated that stochastic strategies are effective when \(n\) is large, and the algorithm demonstrates a convergence rate that is superior to sublinear in terms of the norm of residual mapping and the superlinear convergence rate in terms of iterates.